adrianbadarau/scriptum-ocr/README.md

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+## Additional steps
+You will need to download and add the training [data for the Tesseract repository](https://github.com/tesseract-ocr/tessdata)

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 6.6.0 archive]: https://www.jhipster.tech/documentation-archive/v6.6.0
 [doing microservices with jhipster]: https://www.jhipster.tech/documentation-archive/v6.6.0/microservices-architecture/